-Uniqueness and distinctiveness from previously established clubs and non-club student organization;
+Uniqueness and distinctiveness from previously established Clubs and non-Club student organization;

-Potential for significant positive impact within the McMaster community not otherwise satisfied by an existing club or other non-club student organization.
+Potential for significant positive impact within the McMaster community not otherwise satisfied by an existing Club or other non-Club student organization.

-Prospective clubs may be required to meet with the Clubs Administrator and/or members of the Clubs Advisory Council (CAC) to gain more insight on the application.
+Prospective Clubs may be required to meet with the Clubs Administrator and/or members of the Clubs Advisory Council (CAC) to gain more insight on the application;

-The CAC shall evaluate a club’s application on the following subjects:
+The CAC shall evaluate a Club’s application on the following subjects:

-Resources of the MSU determined by the number of clubs the MSU Clubs Department can feasibly support in the upcoming year;
+Resources of the MSU determined by the number of Clubs the MSU Clubs Department can feasibly support in the upcoming year;

 Feasibility as determined through a review of its model of operations in accordance with Operating Policies – Clubs Operations and Operating Policies – Clubs Financial Procedures.

-Applications for the following academic year will be advertised and accepted during the Fall term, as determined by the CAC in consultation with the Clubs Administrator.
+Applications for the following academic year will be advertised and accepted during the Fall term, as determined by the CAC in consultation with the Clubs Administrator;

-Prospective clubs who have direct connections with another body outside of the MSU, either inside or outside of the University, must declare both fully and clearly:
+Prospective Clubs who have direct connections with another body outside of the MSU, either inside or outside of the University, must declare both fully and clearly:

 The name of the body in question;